OctopusDeploy/docs/docs/deploying-applications/variables/sensitive-variables.md

 Here are some common pitfalls to avoid:

 - **Avoid logging your sensitive values**: you won't really get any benefit from logging your sensitive variables since they will be masked by Octopus.
 The masking is in provided in case a downstream system logs the sensitive value inadvertently logging it to the Octopus deployment logs.
 - **Avoid short values:** only sensitive variables with length **greater than 3** characters will be masked.
-This is done to prevent false positives causing excessiveÂ obfuscation of the logs.
+This is done to prevent false positives causing excessive obfuscation of the logs.
 Consider 8-30 characters depending on the requirements of your deployment.
 - **Avoid common language**: see the example below of "broke", use a password generator with high entropy [like this one](http://passwordsgenerator.net/).
 - **Avoid sequences that are interpreted by your scripting language of choice**: For example, certain escape sequences like `$^` will be misinterpreted by PowerShell potentially logging out your sensitive variable in clear-text.
 - **Octopus is not a 2-way key vault**: use a password manager or key vault like [KeePass](http://keepass.info/).